learn-co-students/module-2-code-challenge-round-1-austin-web-012720-module-2-code-challenge---late-show-1583168275/README.md

 There should be a show page for each Guest.
 It should display the:

-- Guest's name
+x Guest's name
-- Guest's occupation
+x Guest's occupation

 On the Guests index page, clicking on a guest's name should navigate to the show page.